nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 </aside>

-The codes to use as values for the creator role are taken from the MARC relators vocabulary, [https://id.loc.gov/vocabulary/relators.html](https://id.loc.gov/vocabulary/relators.html).
+The codes to use as values for the creator role are taken from the [MARC relators vocabulary](https://id.loc.gov/vocabulary/relators.html).

 #### Optional Additional Metadata